 I am a photographer based in London and on the East Coast of the UK where I grew up and to which I return often.
-I have been fortunate in life in being able to combine my photographic practice with my life as a doctor.
+I have been fortunate in that I have been able to combine my photographic practice with my life as a doctor.
 I started photography in 2006 with City and Guilds courses and then did a Diploma in Photographic Studies at LCC which led me to an MA Photographic Studies at Westminster University in 2010.
 At the time I was still working as an NHS GP and also as a GP Mentor in Nepal, teaching clinical skills to Nepali health care workers.
-I have become particularly interested in the book form and the potential of photography in that form to express concepts or tell subtle stories by sequencing of collections of images.
+I have become particularly interested in the genre of the photobook and the potential of photography in that form to express concepts or tell stories through sequencing of collections of images.
 Since my MA year, I have collaborated with other photographers, writers, book designers and book makers in workshops.
 These collaborations filter into my personal projects.
-I have made limited editions of digitally printed and hand finished photobooks as well as one-off hand printed and hand bound books often using Japanese paper and Japanese binding methods.
+I have made limited editions of digitally printed photobooks that are hand bound as well as one-off home printed and hand bound books often using Japanese paper and binding methods.

-Previously in 2012, I made ‘Fin del Mundo’, a book which was about fragility of the environment and the human condition.
-The work was made on Deception Island in Antarctica during the time she spent working as Ships Doctor aboard Plancius.
+Previously in 2012, I made ‘Fin del Mundo’, a book which was about fragility of the environment and conveyed a metaphorical comment on the human condition.
+The work was made on Deception Island in Antarctica during the time I spent working as Ship's Doctor aboard Plancius.
 It was selected by ‘Archivo’, the Portuguese photographic platform following an Open Call Submission and exhibited on their web gallery.

 2019-20 Selected by Photofusion in London to participate in LCN (London Creative Network) programme.